-In January 2021, the Company entered into a Master Care Coordination Services Agreement with DaVita Inc. ("DaVita") whereby DaVita agreed to provide certain care coordination services to covered patients as requested by the Company, with those covered patients identified by the Company's KidneyIntelX diagnostic and subject to insurance coverage.
+In January 2021, the Company entered into a Master Care Coordination Services Agreement with DaVita Inc. ("DaVita") whereby DaVita agreed to provide certain care coordination services to covered patients as requested by the Company ("Care Coordination Services"), with those covered patients identified by the Company's KidneyIntelX diagnostic and subject to insurance coverage ("Covered Patients").
 Those covered patients may also be included in connection with various clinical research studies or quality improvement initiatives (each a "Study").
 Both parties agreed to establish a joint steering committee to oversee the care coordination services and exchange and evaluate results of each Study.
 The Company will pay DaVita a monthly fixed fee based on the number of covered patients.
 The initial term of the agreement is three years with successive one-year renewals upon written mutual agreement of both parties.
-For the Care Coordination Services furnished by DaVita (or an affiliate of DaVita) under the terms of a statement of work, the Company shall pay DaVita (or such affiliate of DaVita) a monthly payment of (a) \$10.00 in respect of Care Coordination Services multiplied by the number of Covered Patients, plus (b) \$3.50, in respect of patient engagement services, multiplied by the number of Covered Patients.
-No expenses were recorded in the period related to this agreement.
+For the Care Coordination Services furnished by DaVita (or an affiliate of DaVita) under the terms of a statement of work, the Company shall pay DaVita (or such affiliate of DaVita) a monthly payment of (a) \$10.00 in respect of Care Coordination Services multiplied by the number of Covered Patients.
+No expenses were recorded in the periods related to this agreement.